cosola-salvia/news.macile.org/content/en-bulletin.md

 ### People that made a difference

 Local educators helped us out.
 They visitted the schools and helped select potential students.
-They provided us the spac and also assisted with logistics.
+They provided us the space and also assisted with logistics.

 _Itabo elementary school director(far left), 6th history and Spanish teacher (far right), and community leaders._